aanas1010/Vaccine-Management-System/phase2/design_document.md

   * With more time, CommandLine could be further cleaned by refactoring commonalities between use-case workflows into extracted functions which these use-case-specific functions call.
 As well, the large if-else block and the getValue function are most likely not implemented in a best-practice way and should be improved upon for phase 2.
 * Refactoring to implement the decorator design
   * We changed our implementation of service location, clinic and bookable clinic by using the decorator design pattern (see above).
-* Refactoring to implment the builder design pattern
+* Refactoring to implement the builder design pattern
   *   We changed the implementation of the constructors of three entities (VaccineBatch, Clinic and Appointment) to the builder design pattern (see above).
 * TODO: Add any refactoring based on the database